ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : Integer

-This property represents the maximum Message size that can be sent before or during Connection establishment, see also {{msg-idempotent}}.
+This property represents the maximum Message size that can be sent before or during Connection establishment, see also {{msg-safelyreplayable}}.
 It is given in Bytes.

 #### Maximum Message Size Before Fragmentation or Segmentation {#conn-max-msg-notfrag}